bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 An R script was written to support this analysis.
 It searches sequence reads for 20 bases either side of the junction using a fuzzy pattern matching algorithm that allows for mismatches.
-The details of this script are not especially important for this training session but it should be noted that the script was designed to work on relatively small amounts of data generated from a targeted sequencing approach.
+The details of this script are not especially important for this walk-through but it should be noted that the script was designed to work on relatively small amounts of data generated from a targeted sequencing approach.